 The ideal coverage should be uniform throughout the sheet using 1-3 tubes.

 Applying 1 tube of Green Glue per 4″×8″ sheet will deliver about 70% of the performance of 2 tubes.
-Three tubes is optimal per 4″×8″ sheet will improve low-frequency performance around the primary resonance.
+Three tubes per 4″×8″ sheet will be optimal to improve low-frequency performance around the primary resonance.
 We do not recommend using more than 3 tubes per sheet.
 If you use too much Green Glue, performance will decline.

 Yes – Leaving 20% of the area uncovered while still using the same amount of Green Glue (1-3 tubes) will result in a marginally thicker film when the two sheets are compressed together.
 This will slightly improve low frequency behavior at the slight expense to your higher frequency performance (The difference is small).